For two weeks in the summer of 1969, Charles Manson and his "family" went on one of the most ruthless murder rampages America has ever seen.

 Investigating The Blood-Soaked Scene Of The Tate Murders

 When housekeeper Winifred Chapman arrived at 10050 Cielo Drive, it seemed like just another day at the Tate residence.
 She found the place covered in blood, and ran to a neighbor’s house upon seeing her first body.
 They called the police.
 It was 8:33 AM.

 The first officers on the scene — DeRosa, Whisenhunt, and Burbridge — were the first to properly inspect the home and victims.
 Tate had a nylon rope tied around her neck, which was slung over a rafter with the opposite end tied around her ex-boyfriend Jay Sebring’s neck.

 The word “PIG” was scrawled on the front door — in blood.

 None of the victims had their pulse checked.
 The scene was so horrifying that the officers on site simply didn’t feel the need.
-They did find Garretson outside, and immediately tackled him to the ground.
+They did find Garretson outside and immediately tackled him to the ground.
 He had no idea what had occurred.
-He’d be up all night, listening to music in the guest house.
+He’d been up all night, listening to music in the guest house.